Does My Business Need a Weighbridge?

 Investing in a weighbridge and/or axle pads protects your business and your employee’s interest from bad practices.

-Solent Scales supplies a wide range of industrial weighing equipment and also provides hire and professional calibration services to a diverse number of industries.
+Solent Scales supplies a wide range of industrial weighing equipment, including weighbridges and axle weigh pads.
+We also provide hire services, and professional scale servicing, calibration, maintenence and repair to a diverse number of industries.